nielmclaren/product-of-oil/README.md

 jian-begone
 ============

-a chrome extension to let us ignore jian ghomeshi and get on with our lives
+a chrome extension to let us put the focus back on the real issue of the Jian Ghomeshi saga.